Prathosh-V/Ship-Classification/README.md

 ## Approach & Results:

-By using a pretrained Xception model, with the top layers of the base model being replaced by a GlobalAveragePooling2D layer and a Dense layer with 5 outputs nodes to classify the input image into five different categories.
+By levaraging the concept of Transfer learning, a pretrained Xception model, with the top layers of the base model being replaced by a GlobalAveragePooling2D layer and a Dense layer with 5 outputs nodes to classify the input image into five different categories.

 The Dataset is splitted into 70% train data , 20% validation data and 10% test data for optimal training.
 - After 25 epochs, we attain an __accuracy__ of approx~ __95%-96%__.